Eat Sunscreen for Glowing Skin and Health

 Actually this is not true.
 CLO isn't a good source of Omega 3 DHA.
 Not only is it low in natural DHA, but the extract comes from the liver, so often contains many toxins, and potentially excess vitamin A.

 For health benefits you are better looking at a soft gel form of an omega 3 fish oil that is not taken from the liver or any organs, but is taken from the flesh and skeleton of the fish.
 This reduces risk of toxins and avoids excessive vitamin A.

-As mentioned above, our Premium and Ultra Omega 3 oils are preferable to CLO because they one of the purest and highest quality fish oils available, and synergistically combine the benefits of Omega 3, lycopene and Astaxanthin.
+As mentioned above, our Plus and Premium Omega 3 oils are preferable to CLO because they one of the purest and highest quality fish oils available, and synergistically combine the benefits of Omega 3, lycopene and Astaxanthin.

 As you can see, eating your suncreen for glowing skin and health can actually be enjoyable too!
 Mother Nature’s own sunblock is surely preferable to toxic laden sunscreens.

 Do you want to avoid harmful chemicals in cosmetics but find ingredient lists confusing?
 The truth is, your...Read More